 Argo Dental Practice is a family run practice with family values.
-We are one of the longest established dental practices in the area providing dental implants in Shrewsbury and Telford.
-Our Shrewsbury practice is housed in a purpose built practice and our Telford practice is housed in a picturesque cottage.
-Both locations have up to date facilities that are modern and of a very high standard.
+We are one of the longest established dental practices in the area providing dental implants in Shrewsbury.
+Our Shrewsbury practice is housed in a purpose built practice with up to date facilities that are modern and of a very high standard.

 A dental implant is a means of securely attaching replacements for missing teeth into the mouth.
 Usually in the form of a titanium screw, a material chosen because it is very well tolerated by the body, implants have been around for a long time and are a well-established form of treatment.

 There are various forms of attachment, depending on what is required in a specific circumstance, and it is not necessarily the case that the teeth are permanently attached – They could be removable for cleaning, for example.
 It does not always require one implant per replacement tooth as sometimes it is possible to bridge multiple teeth between implants.
 Generally, but particularly for back teeth, it is not a good idea to take two teeth off one implant for reliability reasons

 Implants are a highly successful and predictable form of treatment with reported ten year survival rates in excess of 95%.
 One of the key factors in success is the initial integration into the bone.

 Osseointegration is the name given to the biological process of bone attaching to the surface of an implant.
 Implant surfaces are made in such a way that, given time, bone can grow onto the surface of the implant, thus rigidly securing it.
 This is much the same process by which bone heals itself when it is broken.